ElkanaRahadian/images-in-readme/README.md

 3. Create new issue
 4. Drag the image
 5. Copy the image link
-6. Paste in the Readme file
+6. Paste the link in the Readme file

 ## Usage